 What should a CV/resume do?

-A CV should not be based on formatting alone but based on your expertise clearly articulated to create impact.
+A CV should not be based on formatting alone but on your expertise clearly articulated to create impact.
 Through personalised coaching, mexec’s jobstrategyTM program can work closely with you to delve into what you can offer an employer and make sure your CV stands out from others.
-We’ll work with you to help get that interview and hopefully, land your ideal role.
+We’ll work with you to help get that interview and, hopefully, land your ideal role.

 Thanks so much Marilyn this is the most valuable and best asvice I’ve read so far regarding resumes.